JD95/write-you-a-tic-tac-toe/README.md

 ### String

 - Just a collection of characters

-## Interactions

-- Can represent coordinates with numbers
-- String and Double can be units of measurement

-## Synthesis
-- How can you represent a person in a program?
-- Height (Double)
-- Age (Int)
-- Name (String)
-- Hair Color (String / Int)
-- Gender (Char)
-- Types can be used to build up a representation of something in the real world
-- We can thus "encode" real things into our programs
+- Useful for things like names

 ## The Types of the Game?

 What types could we use to represent the game of tic tac toe?

+Well, players usually are marked as either `X` or `O`, so that can be a `Char`.
+We could possibly represent the board using some kind of string:

+"xox"
+"oox"
+"xxo"

+It's a start, but we have a ways to go yet.

-# Lambdas
+# Functions

 As was mentioned before, all programs are made of two things: nouns and *verbs*.
-Now that we have a familiarity with how we can represent the nouns of the game, lets think about how we can represent the actions taken within our program.
+Now that we have a familiarity with how we can represent nouns, lets think about how we can represent the actions taken within our program.

 In functional programming, all actions are mappings of some input value to some output value.
 Give me an apple, I'll give you an orange.
 Give me some money, I'll give you a cake.
 To short hand describing these mappings, haskell uses something called a "lambda" expression.